My Definition Of A Senior Developer

-Most of the other marks will be achieved automatically if you have passion for what you are doing.
-In my opinion, you can only be a good software developer if you love the stuff that you are doing.
-This also means that you should choose a technical stack or specialty where you are (or will become) very good at.
+Most of the other marks will automatically be achieved if you have passion for your work.
+In my opinion, you can only be a good software developer if you love your work.
+This also means that you should choose a technical stack or specialty that you are (or will become) very good at.

 Of course, you should also learn other stuff outside your specialty.
-Your goal should be to become a T-Shaped Software Engineer which knows his main specialty very well.
+Your goal should be to become a T-Shaped Software Engineer who knows his primary specialty very well.

-In this blog post I will mainly focus on web development tech stacks as I have the most experience working with it and have a personal opinion about them.
+In this article, I will mainly focus on web development tech stacks as I have the most experience working with them and have a personal opinion.

 You should love to solve challenging problems in an endless amount of time.
-You should have the power, ambition, skills and passion to solve any possible problem that will occur during your career.
+You should have the power, ambition, skills, and passion for solving any possible situation during your career.

-I would suggest to read some classic books about software development like Clean Code: A Handbook of Agile Software Craftsmanship or The Pragmatic Programer.
-These books will provide you the basic patterns, guidelines and best practices to write good software.
+I would suggest reading some classic books about software development like Clean Code: A Handbook of Agile Software Craftsmanship or The Pragmatic Programer.
+These books will provide you the basic patterns, guidelines, and best practices to write good software.

 I mainly worked with Git and can recommend you the free online ebook Pro git.

-You should have someone at your company, in your project or even in the internet which you can learn from and get better.
-So you can also have a “remote” mentor where you read a certain blog, watch presentations, hear a podcast or read tweets.
+It would help if you had someone at your company, in your project, or even on the internet who you could learn from and improve.
+So you can also have a "remote" mentor where you read a specific blog, watch presentations, hear a podcast, or read tweets.

-Don’t be afraid that you are not the best at everything, there is almost always somebody who is better than you.
+Don't be afraid that you are not the best at everything.
+There is almost always somebody better than you.
 (Read also about the Imposter Syndrome)